How do I get my food product tested by a process authority?

 - Prepare fresh product in jars and package to prevent breakage or leakage.

-- Samples will be analyzed and process letter(s) created in 1-4 weeks.
+- Samples will be analyzed and process letter(s) created in 1-4 weeks, during some very busy times at USU, it may take up to 8 weeks (sorry).

 - Feel free to inquire on your samples at any time after a week has passed.
 Email is the preferred method.
 Sorry, but DO NOT call and do not email more than weekly for updates.

 Frequently Asked Questions: